Benchmarking

 Now, since every instance of the TSP may be different, it is hard to say which algorithm is really good.
 Maybe we have an algorithm that can only solve instances with specific properties and performs really bad on others.
 Or maybe we have one algorithm that is fast, but its solution quality is not so good, and another algorithm that is slow, but usually delivers good solutions.
 Maybe we even have an algorithm that can solve both TSPs and Quadratic Assignment Problems (QAPs), but pays for this with slightly lower solution quality or longer runtime.
 Thus, the question which algorithms are good, or reliably good, generally good, fast, or efficient is not always easy to answer.

 This is the field of benchmarking.
 We use experiments to investigate algorithm performance.
 We try to do this in a statistically sound and replicable way.
 And I have worked on this field for quite some years.
 For example, I have organized several workshops on the topic at international conferences.
-And I also give talks related to it.
+I also give talks related to it.
+And I contributed heaps of open source software, ranging from the modern moptipy Python package over the TSP Suite and the optimizationBenchmarking packages to the early AOAB and the yet-earlier DGPF.

 Publications